The future is leaning towards renewable energy.

 The iShares MSCI Global Metals & Mining Producers ETF (PICK) can give you broad exposure to metal miners, but the bulk of production is not focused on rare earth metals.

 I particularly like Norilsk Nickel (NILSY), since it’s the cheapest producer of nickel in the world and has exposure to cobalt and other elements as well.
 It pays a great dividend, but there are risks associated with Russian politics, and they have to spend a great deal of money in the coming years to improve their environmental standards.

 Renewable energy doesn’t have to be a part of every investor’s portfolio.

 Just by holding a set of broad index funds, and perhaps a few blue chip dividend stocks and other asset classes like real estate or precious metals, investors can have exposure to the global market and all the changes associated with it over the long term.

 However, for enterprising investors with higher risk tolerance that want direct exposure, the renewable energy industry is a huge area of growth.
-I personally hold some exposure to Brookfield Renewable Energy Partners (BEP) and SunPower (SPWR), but only as part of a diversified portfolio.
+I personally hold some exposure to Brookfield Renewable Energy Partners (BEP), SunPower (SPWR), and First Solar (FSLR), but only as part of a diversified portfolio.